aZh2511/test_task/README.md

 2. Alias.alias_replace() - replaces an existing alias with a new one (Alias.alias_replace.__doc__ - for more info).
 3. Ordinary built-in django model.Model methods.

+## Changes
+1. Now error raising check in tests is made with self.assertRaises.
+2. Optimized get_aliases.
+Only one hit db (used django.db.models.Q).
+3. Added some type hints.
+4. Overlapping check isn't made with iteration any more.
+Get all aliases with .filter(alias, target) and then look in that data with .filter() for any occurrences that can cause a Error.
+5. Now Alias objects with the same alias value can refer to different targets unless they overlap.
+6. Changed docstrings with the PEP-257 demands (Still not sure if it is exactly what PEP requires).

 ## How to install
 1. Copy project to your computer.